Charles Johnes Moore: World War II

 However, the experience of being stranded affected his hope of flag rank.
 After the Gilberts campaign, Spruance wrote an official letter to Nimitz recommending that Moore be promoted.
 Nimitz agreed and forwarded the letter to Ernest King, but the latter would not approve his promotion.
 Moore then returned to Washington and was again with the Joint Chiefs of Staff as deputy secretary.
 In that capacity he took part in the Potsdam Conference of 1945.

 Postwar

 Moore retired in the rank of rear admiral on 1 January 1947 on account of age.
 After his retirement, Moore became a fellow of Brookings Institution in Washington and worked there with the international studies groups until 1955.

 In 1965 Moore acted as Spruance’s alter ego so that some kind of record could be preserved of Spruance’s naval career in Columbia University Oral History Collection.
 His subsequent oral history comprises five volumes totaling 1245 pages.

 He lived in Chevy Chase, Maryland, until his death on 4 February 1974.
-He died at the Naval Hospital in Bethesda, Moore was buried at Arlington National Cemetery alongside his wife Anna Louise Kittelle Moore (1890-1990), the daughter of Captain Sumner Ely Wetmore Kittelle, Commanding Officer of the U.S.S.
+He died at the Naval Hospital in Bethesda, Moore was buried at Arlington National Cemetery alongside his wife Anna Louise Kittelle Moore (1890-1990), the daughter of Rear admiral Sumner Ely Wetmore Kittelle, Commanding Officer of the U.S.S.
 Georgia during World War I.